 Driving in any city can be difficult.
 But Las Vegas is one of the most challenging cities for driving.
 Las Vegas welcomes millions of tourists each year, and there’s no off-season for tourism.
 Even though tourists are welcome and wanted in our city, they can still make driving more challenging.

 Tourists may not be familiar with the streets.
 They might also be in vacation mode and not paying complete attention to their driving.
 Even seasoned Las Vegas locals can drive in a way that creates dangers on the roads.
 Defensive driving is one way to potentially avoid an accident.
-Those who have been hurt in a collision should work with a personal injury attorney to determine what options are available for recovery in their specific situation.
+Those who have been hurt in a collision should work with a personal injury law firm to determine what options are available for recovery in their specific situation.

 What Is Defensive Driving?